 “He has an enormous capacity to take on dialogue with the world, to have these great, empathetic conversations,” Slade says.
 “He wants to cut through the elite art world and communicate with a broad public.”
 A cluster of self-portraits in the exhibition entrance help visitors apprehend a face and voice better known than perhaps any other living Australian artist.
 “Becoming a more public person was complex,” Quilty explains.
 “People ask me why I get involved.
 It’s a privilege to have a voice about things that reach beyond the studio.
 I take it very seriously.”

 “Lisa asked me what song sums up my work.
 I straight away said 77% by the Herd.
 It was political, striking against Howard’s use of the Tampa incident to win an election.
 As a visual artist, you often feel isolated.
 That song made me feel part of a movement pushing back.”
-To mark opening night at the Art Gallery of South Australia, The Herd will play much as Quilty has painted, wielding creativity against prejudice.
+To mark opening night at the Art Gallery of South Australia in March 2019, The Herd played, much as Quilty has painted, wielding creativity against prejudice.

 Quilty aligns with a reflective period for the artist, as he considers how to pass on what he has learned to his children.
 “Our world can feel pretty catastrophic.
 What do I give them to deal with that complex future?
 They need to learn compassion and optimism, to know that humans can build healthy communities and environments: that we can make happiness.”